nobloat/blog/content/2025-07-01-hello-blog.md

 # Ditching GoMobile: Building Our Own Native Bridge

 For the longest time, we used `gomobile` to bridge our Go-based core with Android and iOS.
 It seemed like the perfect solution—generate bindings, avoid boilerplate, and focus on logic.
-But as our product matured, `gomobile` started showing its cracks.
+But as **our product matured**, `gomobile` started showing its cracks.

 ## Why We Used GoMobile in the First Place